am20585/recipe-step-predictor/README.md

 By relying solely on information available prior to detailing the step-by-step instructions, we ensure that our prediction does not leak information from the future.
 In other words, we are not using features that depend on knowing the final number of steps or user feedback that would only be available after the recipe is published.

 ### Evaluation Metric
-We will use **R-squared (R²)** as our evaluation metric.
+We will use both **Mean Absolute Error** and **R-squared (R²)** as our evaluation metric.
 R² is a standard metric for regression tasks and has several advantages:
 - **Measures Explained Variance**: R² indicates the proportion of the variance in the target variable (the number of steps) that is explained by the model, providing a clear understanding of the model's explanatory power.
 - **Interpretability**: R² values range from 0 to 1 (or can be negative for poor models), making it easy to interpret how well the model fits the data.
 A higher R² means the model's predictions are more aligned with the actual values.
-- **Continuous Target**: Since n_steps is a continuous target, metrics like R² that assess model fit for regression tasks are more appropriate than classification metrics (like accuracy or F1-score).
+-
 R² allows us to assess how well our model is capturing the relationship between the number of ingredients, calories, nutrition, and the number of steps in a recipe.
 A higher R² indicates that the model is effectively explaining the variability in the number of steps.
+MAE offers key advantages for our dataset as well
+- **Interpretability**: MAE is easy to understand because it's the average of absolute differences between predicted and actual values.
+This gives a direct, intuitive sense of how far off the model’s predictions are, on average.
+Together, R² will help us understand how well the model captures the overall variance in the data, while MAE will provide a sense of the average error magnitude, ensuring both model fit and prediction accuracy are considered.

 ---